The Goodies: Australia

 In Australia, the series has had continued popularity.
 It was especially popular when it was repeated through the 1970s and 1980s by the ABC.
 As the show was typically broadcast in the 25-minute 6:00 pm children's timeslot, portions often had to be cut.
 The 1981-82 LWT series was played once on the Seven Network in the early 1980s.
 The ABC screened the BBC episodes again in the early 1990s, but skipped several stories due to either inappropriate material for a children's timeslot, or a lack of colour prints at the time.
-The BBC episodes were then heavily edited to allow time for commercials when repeated on Network Ten in the 1990s, before moving to the pay television channel UK.TV during the late 1990s and early 2000s, where they were screened in full.
+The BBC episodes were heavily edited to allow time for commercials when repeated on Network Ten in the 1990s.
+They were shown on the pay television channel UK.TV during the late 1990s and early 2000s, where they were screened in full.
 ABC2 ran re-runs of the series, beginning in 2010.

 Three of the Goodies DVDs are available in Australia under different titles to the UK releases: The Goodies: 8 Delicious Episodes, The Goodies: A Tasty Second Helping and The Goodies: The Final Episodes, respectively.
 The Goodies' DVDs are also available in a boxed set with a commemorative booklet (The Goodies: The Tasty Box).
 This collection contains the same 16 episodes as the original two DVD releases but with additional material such as commentaries on several episodes and the original scripts of some episodes in PDF format.

 Picture quality has been greatly improved using digital restoration techniques and the episode "Come Dancing", which was originally thought to only have survived as a black-and-white film recording, is presented in colour from a 625-line low-band broadcast standard PAL VT recording, made for training purposes, which has had the low-level colour boosted.
-(The original Australian DVD release, The Goodies – A Tasty Second Helping (2 disc set), and The Goodies – A Second Helping: 4 tasty serves (1 Disc), featured the b/w telerecording of this episode.)
+The original Australian DVD release, The Goodies – A Tasty Second Helping (2 disc set), and The Goodies – A Second Helping: 4 tasty serves (1 Disc), featured the b/w telerecording of this episode.

 Canada

-In Canada, the series was shown in on the CBC national broadcast network during the late 1970s and early 1980s, in the traditional "after school" time slot, later a Friday night 10 pm slot, and occasionally in a midnight slot.
-Several episodes were also shown on the CTV Television Network.
+In Canada, the series was shown in on the CBC national broadcast network in the late 1970s and early 1980s, in the traditional "after school" time slot, later a Friday night 10 pm slot, and occasionally in a midnight slot.
+Several episodes were shown on the CTV Television Network.
 In the mid-1970s it was shown on TVOntario on Saturday evenings, repeated on Thursday evenings, until it was replaced by Doctor Who in 1976.